psaikido/hugle.uk/content/prose/thesium/00-seeds.md

 tears.
 Gaia, his mother, lay in ruination.
 His sensory system could take it all in, all the data from every bit of the stricken planet.
 The QEC system he had built had enabled instant, quantum-entangled information exchange between the surface and his base on Luna.
-Back when it was new, how long ago was that now?
-Was it really thirty years already?
-Back then, there were still actual, living human beings to help him.
+Back when it was new (how long ago was that now? was it really thirty years already?) back then, there were still actual, living human beings to help him.
 His designers and the generation that followed quickly realised that they would have to cryogenically store themselves along with the multitude of embryos they had brought from the surface.
-The resources for organic life were just insufficient for long-term habitation.
+The resources for organic life on the moon were just insufficient for long-term habitation.

 And thus he was alone, forever orbiting his dead mother.

-Thirty years ago, the final throws of an immense war had thrown the Earth into nuclear winter.
+Thirty years ago, the final throws of an immense war had thrown the Earth into a nuclear winter.
 Temperatures started to fall from their killing heights, but too late.
-The top scientists in their fields together with a group of billionaires had put together this wild plan.
-To build an Artificial Intelligence that would steer a project of immense proportions.
-It would have to be fully sentient and would need to be able to create new technology.
+A cabal of top scientists together with several billionaires had put together this wild plan.
+They had somehow secretly funnelled vast military budgets into the building of an Artificial Intelligence that would steer a project of immense proportions.
+It would have to be fully sentient and would need to be able to create new technologies.
+It would need to last for an epoch.
 The tech needed would create terraforming ships with frozen crews on board.
 They would need their own sub-AIs to navigate to exo-planets, create habitats on them and rebuild.
-Because this AI would await reports back from these colonies, it would have to wait an awfully long time before it could respond.
-They name him 'Kronos'.
+Because this AI would await reports back from these colonies, it would have to wait an awfully long time.
+They named him 'Kronos', after all, he was one of Gaia's Titan sons in a sense and also, a near immortal.

 He thought of the seed ships as his children.
 They were essentially von Neumann machines and had been sent, one after another, into the main node of the wormhole network.
 They could maintain themselves and build new versions of themselves, adapting as they went on their searches for potentially habitable planets.
-This made them near immortal, just like him.
+This made them near immortal too, just like him.

 It was nice to be back in an anthropoid form for a while.
 There was really no need but he was sentimental like that.
 He thought it fitting to wave goodbye